 The programme includes keynote presentations and concurrent workshops, delivered by leading international and local experts, with a focus on the needs of the New Zealand audience, including increasing equity and addressing over-diagnosis and over-treatment.

-Download the draft programme (525KB, PDF)
+Download the final programme (525KB, PDF)

 All prices are in New Zealand dollars and are GST inclusive.